On average, one woman a week is murdered by her current or former partner

 Who rules the world?
 GYMPIE GIRLS

-Join us for the public launch at Gympie Regional Gallery, 39 Nash Street, Gympie on International Women’s Day 8 March 2019, at 10.30am to help celebrate the lives of women and girls in the Gympie community.
+GANT launched to the public at Gympie Regional Gallery, 39 Nash Street, Gympie on International Women’s Day 8 March 2019.
+Thank you to all who joined to celebrate the lives of women and girls in the Gympie community.